rossbachp/DeciCollab/presentations/introduction/adr-introduction.md

   * Explain the status of the ADR
   * Community ask questions
   * Feedback
-  * Out of the Box ideas
+  * Find Out of the Box ideas or alternatives
 * Decision Meeting
   * Decide
   * Sync/async - Voting with arguments
   * Superseded a ADR
   * Review Governance Model and Practice
 * Pair Writing Sessions
-  * Contribute to the document
+  * Contribute to the decision document
-  * Implementation
+  * Work on implementation

 <!-- end_slide -->